-In short, they support digestive function by stimulating the bitter receptors on the tongue, stomach, gallbladder and pancreas.
-This promotes stomach acid, bile and enzymes to break down our food and helps us gain the maximum absorption of nutrients from what we’re eating.
+In short, they support digestive function by stimulating the bitter receptors on the tongue, stomach, gallbladder, and pancreas.
+This promotes stomach acid, bile, and enzymes to break down our food and helps us gain the maximum absorption of nutrients from what we’re eating.

 You might even have heard of bitters being used in fancy cocktails to accentuate the taste of trending drinks.
-But aside from their use in certain alcoholic beverages, bitter flavours are not a common feature of our modern diets—despite poor digestion becoming an increasing problem in our modern lives.
+But aside from their use in certain alcoholic beverages, bitter flavors are not a common feature of our modern diets—despite poor digestion becoming an increasing problem in our modern lives.

 Bitters can help the above complaints by promoting digestive juices in the stomach that improves digestion and mineral absorption.
 The digestive juices working correctly improves the breakdown of fats and fat-soluble vitamins.
 Bitters also allow food to remain in the stomach longer, ensuring that it is optimally digested—which, in turn, reduces gas and bloating and helps promote regular and healthy bowel movements.

 Having a well-working gut ensures the body has less difficulty processing food and eliminating waste, easing uncomfortable digestive symptoms.
 It is thought that stress depletes the digestive system over time, shunting blood flow away from our digestive system leading to reduced digestive juices.
 Bitters have been shown to help ease the symptoms of those with irritable bowel syndrome, a common, long-term condition of the digestive system, which can cause bloating and stomach cramps.